Azure-Samples/AI_Toolkit_Samples/Workshops/PetPlanner/Modules/06-evaluate-agent-responses.md

 1. After GitHub Copilot creates the evaluation file, you may be prompted to allow GitHub Copilot to run the evaluation file.
 If you'd prefer to run the file yourself, select **Skip**, otherwise select **Allow**.
 1. Review the evaluation results in the terminal.
 Alternatively, open the evaluation results JSON file (e.g. `evaluation_results.json` although yours may be named differently) and open the **Command Palette** (CTRL+SHIFT+P).
 Type `Format Document` to format the JSON file for a better view of the file's content.
 As a bonus, you can prompt GitHub Copilot to `create a markdown report of the evaluation results`.
 1. If evaluation setup is successful, select **Keep** in GitHub Copilot to keep the file changes.
 Evaluation setup is successful if the following conditions are met (**note**: example images are provided below):
-    1. The evaluation file created by GitHub Copilot leverages the **Azure AI Evaluation SDK**, the SDK's built-in **relevance** and **coherence** evaluators, and your Azure AI Foundry model deployment and endpoint.
+    1. The evaluation file created by GitHub Copilot leverages the **Azure AI Evaluation SDK**, the SDK's built-in **relevance** and **coherence** evaluators, and your Microsoft Foundry model deployment and endpoint.
     1. There are 3 completed lines per evaluator in the terminal output.
     1. The relevance evaluator has a numeric value for each row of data.
     1. The coherence evaluator has a numeric value for each row of data.